jacques-lauzeral/odp/docs/Store-Layer-API.md

 - **Relationship inheritance**: If relationships not provided, copies relationship **data** from previous version to new version
 - **Historical preservation**: Previous version keeps its own milestones and relationships

+### Baseline-Aware Methods
+All VersionedItemStore methods support optional `baselineId` parameter for OperationalChange as well.

 ### Milestone Management
 - **BELONGS_TO**: `(Milestone)-[:BELONGS_TO]->(OperationalChangeVersion)`
 - **TARGETS**: `(Milestone)-[:TARGETS]->(Wave)`